chasmani/piecewise-regression/paper/paper.md

 # How It Works

-It is not necessary to know the underlying theory in order to to use the package.
+It is not necessary to know the underlying theory to use the package.
 We follow here the derivation by Muggeo [@muggeo2003estimating].
 The general form of the model with one breakpoint is

 \begin{equation}
     y = \alpha x + c + \beta (x-\psi) H(x-\psi) + \zeta \,,